 The Enterprises have been directed by FHFA to align our remedies for how to handle these ineligible loans.

-Beginning August 14th, Freddie Mac will publish new monthly disclosure, listing the Level 1 and MultiLender securities affected by these repurchases.
+Beginning August 14th, 2020, Freddie Mac began publishing new monthly disclosure, listing the Level 1 and MultiLender securities affected by these repurchases.

 For questions, please contact the Freddie Mac Investor Inquiry line at 800-336-3672 or email@example.com.

 This is not an offer to buy or sell any Freddie Mac securities.
 Offers for any given security are made only through applicable offering circulars and related supplements, which incorporate Freddie Mac’s most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC); all other reports Freddie Mac files with the SEC pursuant to Section 13(a) of the Securities Exchange Act of 1934 (Exchange Act), excluding any information "furnished" to the SEC on Form 8-K; and all documents that Freddie Mac files with the SEC pursuant to Sections 13(a), 13(c) or 14 of the Exchange Act, excluding any information “furnished” to the SEC on Form 8-K.

 The financial and other information contained in this email and in the documents that may be accessed through this email speaks only as of the date of those documents.
 The information could be out of date and no longer accurate.
 Freddie Mac undertakes no obligation, and disclaims any duty, to update any of the information in those documents.